Clubs: FC Lokomotiv Moskva, Shanghai Fuabo FC, FC Metallurg Krasnoyarsk, FC Rubin Kazan (twice), FC Terek Grozny, FC Shinnik Yaroslavl

 • Profile faded after a 2005 move to FC Terek Grozny, who finished bottom of the Premier-Liga and were relegated; spent the next two seasons in the second tier, the second of them with champions FC Shinnik Yaroslavl, making 34 appearances in the club's title-winning campaign.

-• Back at Rubin for the start of the 2008 season, which would end with the Tatarstantsi's first Russian title, his contribution being 26 starts and one goal; retained the crown in 2009 (25 appearances, two goals) and made five starts in UEFA Champions League but missed most of 2010 through injury before returning in style in 2011/12, his efforts being rewarded with a surprise international recall.
+• Back at Rubin for the start of the 2008 season, which would end with the Tatarstantsi's first Russian title, his contribution being 26 starts and one goal; retained the crown in 2009 (25 appearances, two goals) and made five starts in UEFA Champions League but missed most of 2010 through injury before returning in style in 2011/12, his efforts being rewarded with a surprise international recall for UEFA EURO 2012.